 Enjoy stunning ocean views, breathtaking sunsets, more than 50 miles of hiking trails, golf, tennis, an acclaimed restaurant, and a rustic lodge at The Sea Ranch, an environmentally-conscious planned and private community that stretches for 10 miles along the remote northern edge of Sonoma County's Pacific Coast.

 Experience that same architectural style and attention to detail at the Sea Ranch Lodge (60 Sea Walk Drive, The Sea Ranch, 800-732-7262).
-Checking into the lodge guarantees an ocean view from any of the 20 rooms.
-The views are amazing and the amenities are top notch.
+Checking into the lodge guarantees an ocean view from any of the 19 rooms.
+The views are amazing and the amenities are top notch (see photo).

 Most rooms include gas fireplaces and the windows open to let in the ocean breezes.
 Some of the rooms are available for people traveling with their dogs.
 The rooms have been updated, and the colors, fabrics, and décor perfectly fit the Lodge's rustic, yet elegant, style.
 And, of course, the ocean views offer an ever-changing landscape of color and intensity.

-Most Sea Ranch roads and trails are closed to the public, but guests staying at the lodge or those who rent a vacation home are free to use more than 50 miles of coastal bluff and forested walking trails, as well as beaches, tennis courts, swimming pools, and other amenities, including the 18-hole, par 72, 6,649-yard course designed by Robert Muir Graves at The Sea Ranch Golf Links.
+Most Sea Ranch roads and trails are closed to the public, but guests staying at the lodge or those who rent a vacation home are free to use its more than 50 miles of private coastal bluff and forested walking trails, as well as beaches, tennis courts, swimming pools, and other amenities, including the 18-hole, par 72, 6,649-yard course designed by Robert Muir Graves at The Sea Ranch Golf Links.

 However, six public access trails within The Sea Ranch (see photo) are open to the public, and lead directly to the beach.
 Maintained by Sonoma County Regional Parks, the trails start at Highway 1 parking areas and cut across bluffs to panoramic views of the coast, with pathways or staircases to the beach below.